 Accreditation & State Approval

 We have two divisions: Postsecondary (non-degree) and High School.
 CALCampus serves adult learners with courses that are primarily postsecondary for college credit.
-We also offer high school credit courses for adult learners.
+We also offer high school credit courses and accept high school level students.

 Click here to see a copy of our State of New Hampshire Higher Education Commission License.